 Reducing Balance Method

-This method charges depreciation at a higher rate at the earlier years of the asset.
+This method charges depreciation (Also see distinguishing depreciation and impairment) at a higher rate at the earlier years of the asset.
 The amount of depreciation charged reduces over the life time of an asset.
 To this end, depreciation may be calculated using the formula:

 Depreciation = Rate of Depreciation X Asset’s Book value